Richard Correia of NICE shares five steps for improving performance across the contact centre.

 You don’t have to wait for scheduled checkpoints and follow-up meetings to provide feedback to employees.
 Take every opportunity to reinforce improved behaviours.
 When you notice an employee doing it right (or wrong), let them know on the spot.
 Feedback is most effective when it is timely and frequent.

 Technology can help here too.
 For example, technology solutions that monitor and analyse real-time employee–customer interactions can display performance metrics on demand, show employees how well they are meeting KPIs, and enable instant feedback loops between employee and manager (i.e., the coach).

 Coaching to Improve Performance: Rewarding a Job Well Done

 While positive and timely feedback is important to achieving performance objectives, formal recognition and rewards are also needed to effect behavioural changes.

 Coaching and incentive programmes go hand-in-hand, tying employee performance to company goals, and rewarding individual performance in a way that is valued by that person.

-Rewards could be anything from money to flex time, depending on the employee receiving it.This blog post has been re-published by kind permission of NICE – View the Original Article
+Rewards could be anything from money to flex time, depending on the employee receiving it.For more information about NICE - visit the NICE Website

 Call Centre Helper is not responsible for the content of these guest blog posts.
 The opinions expressed in this article are those of the author, and do not necessarily reflect those of Call Centre Helper.